matiascamiletti/SQLite-Simple-Android/readme.md

 <h2>Notices</h2>
 **Database version** - if upgrade database version, for example from **1** to **2**,
-    your all tables will be **deleted**, and created again **DATA WILL BE LOST.**
+    \nyour all tables will be **deleted**, and created again **DATA WILL BE LOST.**
-    If you want only add column, just write it on model and SQLite Simple create it for you.
+    \nIf you want only add column, just write it on model and SQLite Simple create it for you.

 <h3>Be careful</h3>